We serve the counties of Perth, Huron, Lambton, Elgin, Middlesex and Oxford in southwestern Ontario.

 Regional Client Services

-- All of our programs and services for people living with HIV/AIDS are available for people living throughout the six counties we serve.
+- All of our programs and services for people living with HIV/AIDS are available throughout the six counties we serve.

-- Clients are welcome to come into our office in London to meet with the Client Services team, however, staff are able to come to your community to meet with you as well.
+- Clients are welcome to come into our London office and meet with the Client Services team.
+Staff are able to come to you and your community as well.

-- Currently the majority of our programs and services are based out of our London office, however, transportation assistance (volunteers drivers as well as financial compensation for travel) is available for all of our clients.
+- The majority of our programs and services are based out of our London office, however, transportation assistance (volunteer drivers as well as financial compensation for travel) is available for all of our clients.

 - Please contact our Client Services team for information on how to access transportation assistance.